ktorn/completium-landing/docs/verification/verification1.md

 1. write the formal specification of the contract
 2. prove the contract verifies the specification with formal method systems

 Writing formal specification is a key step of the verification process because it defines the perimeter of the verification.
-This task requires to know the technical and business context of the contract execution, in order to describe accurately the contract's behavior.
+This task requires knowing the technical and business context of the contract execution, in order to describe accurately the contract's behavior.

-It also requires to know the formal specification language, which is equivalent to knowing a programming language.
+It also requires knowing the formal specification language, which is equivalent to knowing a programming language.
 While there is no systemic method to write formal specification, it may follow some basic principles, presented in this <Link to='/docs/verification/specification'>guide</Link>.

 Proving the contract verifies the specification is a more technical taks.
-It requires to know the basics of <Link to='/docs/verification/logic'>formal logic</Link>, a formal method <Link to='/docs/verification/tools'>tool</Link>, and some training.
+It requires knowing the basics of <Link to='/docs/verification/logic'>formal logic</Link>, a formal method <Link to='/docs/verification/tools'>tool</Link>, and some training.